 You probably know chicken.

-You probably know it’s easy to make, it’s always yummy, and it’s… I don’t know.
+You probably know it’s easy to make, it’s always savory, and it’s… I don’t know.
 Do you need more reasons?
-Fine.

 Enough of this.
 Time to chicken.